 Topic (Science,Geography,History,Art, D&T)

-We've made it to the first summer term!
-This means more sunshine, ice cream and the smell of sun cream, it also means that we have a new topic.
+We've made it to the second summer term!
+This hopefully means even more sunshine, ice creams and the smell of sun cream, it also means that we have a new topic.

-Below is a link to our topic grid for this subject, on here are 8 exciting tasks and challenges for you to complete.
+Below is a link to our topic grid for this subject, on here are exciting tasks and challenges for you to complete.
 I would like you to choose one of these creative tasks to complete each week.
 There are some ideas about how to create/present your work but you can be as creative as you wish, and as ever I would love to see what you get up to!
-Please keep emailing me lots of pictures to our class email address as I will continue to check this on weekday evenings.